awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

    $ sudo realm join -U join_account@example.com example.com --verbose
    ```
 *join\_account@example\.com*
 An account in the *example\.com* domain that has domain join privileges\.
 Enter the password for the account when prompted\.
-For more information about delegating these privileges, see [Delegating Directory Join Privileges \(Simple AD and Microsoft AD\)](directory_join_privileges.md)\.
+For more information about delegating these privileges, see [Delegate Directory Join Privileges for AWS Managed Microsoft AD](directory_join_privileges.md)\.
 *example\.com*
 The fully\-qualified DNS name of your directory\.